-As part of a collaboration with the École d’art de l'Université Laval, the Avatar team is pleased to welcome, since September, the student and artist Nady Larchet from 2017 to 2020, so that while completing a Master in Visual Arts, she could carry out some of her research in audio and electronic art in our professional studios and benefit from technical expertise.
+As part of a collaboration with the École d’art of Université Laval, Avatar hosted student and artist Nady Larchet from 2017 to 2020, so that while completing a Master in Visual Arts, she could carry out some of her research and explorations in audio and electronic art in our professional studios and benefit from technical expertise.

-Since 2013, thanks to the contribution of the René-Richard Foundation, Avatar, La Bande Vidéo and LA CHAMBRE BLANCHE have collaborated to allow a student from the École d’art de l'Université Laval to undertake a digital arts practice.
+Since 2013, the René-Richard Foundation, Avatar, La Bande Vidéo, and LA CHAMBRE BLANCHE have collaborated to support a student from the École d’art of Université Laval to develop a digital arts practice.